A summary of the financial support available to help you, your business and employees in times of difficulty, to recover from the effects of COVID-19.

 On this page:

-The wage subsidy extension is available to employers for eight weeks, between 10 June 2020 and 1 September 2020, so you can keep paying your employees.
+The wage subsidy extension is available to employers for 8 weeks, so you can keep paying your employees.
+Applications are open between 10 June 2020 and 1 September 2020.

 Employers can apply for the wage subsidy extension once you have finished paying your employees the original 12 week wage subsidy.